-The forecast and targets are based on the averaged (rounded) public confidence results from the 2007/08 monthly BC Omnibus Survey conducted by BC Statistics.
+The targets are based on the averaged (rounded) public confidence results from the 2007/08 monthly BC Omnibus Survey conducted by BC Statistics.
 The margin of error is +/-2.2 percent.
 The BC Omnibus Survey uses a subset of the survey questions from the Statistics Canada 2004 General Social Survey on Victimization (Cycle 18).

-&lt;sup>2 Roughly 54 percent of respondents perceive the criminal courts are doing an average or good job providing justice quickly and helping the victim.
-Approximately 80 percent of respondents perceive that the criminal courts are doing an average or good job determining whether the accused is guilty and 92 percent perceive the criminal courts are doing an
+&lt;sup>3 If you include those respondents who perceive the criminal courts are doing an average or good job: roughly 54 percent of respondents perceive the criminal courts are doing an average or good job providing justice quickly and helping the victim.
+Approximately 80 percent of respondents perceive that the criminal courts are doing an average or good job determining whether the accused is guilty and 92 percent perceive the criminal courts are doing an average or good job of ensuring a fair trial for the accused.